ApryseSDK/pdftron-react-native/README.md

 Name | Type | Description
 --- | --- | ---
-annotationFlagList | array | A list of annotation flag operations
+annotationFlagList | array | A list of annotation flag operations.
+Each element is in the format {id: string, pageNumber: int, flag: [Config.AnnotationFlags](./src/config/Config.js) constants, flagValue: bool}

 Return a Promise.